 - Put on gloves and pour the peroxide into the spray bottle or the bowl.

 - Dip your hair strands into the bowl of peroxide to do the test sample.
 The longer you leave the peroxide on, the lighter your hair will become.
 Fifteen minutes is usually long enough to get an idea.
+Do not leave peroxide on longer than needed, and stop sooner if your scalp stings or the strand starts to feel brittle.

 - Once you have confirmed, via your strand test, the optimal length of time to keep the hydrogen peroxide in your hair, you’re ready to begin applying the rest.
 Use clips to section off hair as necessary.
 If you are just highlighting individual sections, wrap those areas with aluminum foil to protect the rest of the hair from being lightened.

-Important: Do not use hot water to remove the hydrogen peroxide, as it will further dry out your hair. - Immediately after rinsing, apply a generous amount of conditioner to moisturize your hair.
+- Immediately after rinsing, apply a generous amount of conditioner to moisturize your hair.
 Leave it on for at least 5-6 minutes, and then rinse again thoroughly.

 Maintenance